vipulnaik/diet-exercise-health/events/2025/2025-07-22-right-index-finger-cut-after-repeated-tweezers-use.md

 use and handwashing, I decided to not put on any bandage for the morning at least as long as I was at home.

+On 2025-07-23, I mostly proceeded as usual but did need to be a bit careful when washing hands or using my hands to grip stuff.
+I skipped the portions of hand gripper exercises that involved the use of the right index finger.

+By 2025-07-24, I was operating close to normally.
+I skipped all exercises for other reasons, so I didn't have to make a decision regarding hand gripper exercises.

+On 2025-07-25, I was operating totally normally.
+I also did the usual hand gripper exercises (including the right index finger) though I made sure not to touch the hand gripper with that part of the finger.

 ## Best practices going forward

 ### Precautions at each tweezers use